NIH scientists publish declaration criticizing Trump's deep cuts in public health research

 “He is proud of his statement, and we are proud of ours," said Sarah Kobrin, a branch chief at the NIH's National Cancer Institute who signed the Bethesda Declaration.

 As chief of the Health Systems and Interventions Research Branch, Kobrin provides scientific oversight of researchers across the country who've been funded by the cancer institute or want to be.
-But sudden cuts in personnel and money have shifted her work from improving cancer care research to what she sees as minimizing its destruction.
+Cuts in personnel and money have shifted her work from improving cancer care research to what she sees as minimizing its destruction.
 "So much of it is gone — my work,” she said.

-The 21-year NIH veteran said she signed because “I don't want to be a collaborator” in the political manipulation of biomedical science.
+The 21-year NIH veteran said she signed because she didn't want to be "a collaborator” in the political manipulation of biomedical science.

 Ian Morgan, a postdoctoral fellow with the National Institute of General Medical Sciences, also signed the declaration.
 “We have a saying in basic science,” he said.
 “You go and become a physician if you want to treat thousands of patients.
 You go and become a researcher if you want to save billions of patients.

 “We are doing the research that is going to go and create the cures of the future,” he added.
-But that won’t happen, he said, if Trump's Republican administration prevails with its searing cuts to grants.
+But that won’t happen, he said, if Trump's Republican administration prevails with its searing grant cuts.

-The NIH employees interviewed by the AP emphasized they were speaking for themselves and not for their institutes or the NIH.
+The NIH employees interviewed by the AP emphasized they were speaking for themselves and not for their institutes nor the NIH.

 Employees from all 27 NIH institutes and centers gave their support to the declaration.
 Most who signed are intimately involved with evaluating and overseeing extramural research grants.